tencent cloud

 DATE, TIME, and DATETIME types don't support time zone.

 The TIMESTAMP type supports time zone.
-For fields of this type, the system will convert the current time zone to Universal Time Coordinated (UTC) when storing them and convert UTC back to the current time zone when querying them.
+Fields of this type will have their current time zone converted to Universal Time Coordinated (UTC) for storage, and vice versa for query.

 The MYSQL_TYPE_TIMESTAMP and MYSQL_TYPE_TIMESTAMP_NEW fields carry the time zone information, which you can convert on your own when consuming data.
 For example, the format of the time data output by DTS is a string with time zone, such as 2021-05-17 07:22:42 +00:00, where +00:00 indicates the UTC time.
 You need to take into account the time zone information when parsing and converting the data.